Software can enable the FCI before enabling a channel. The DMA channel uses ARLEN on both the SRC and DST sides.

 - SRC AXI transaction size/length = DST AXI transaction size/length

-If a DMA channel is reading data from the flow controlling slave, each credit given to the DMA channel reads ARLEN x bus width (in bytes) worth of data.
-ARLEN x bus width (in bytes) worth of data is written to the FCI slave if the DMA channel is writing data to a slave.
+If a DMA channel is reading data from a flow controlling destination, each credit given to the DMA channel reads ARLEN x bus width (in bytes) worth of data.
+ARLEN x bus width (in bytes) worth of data is written to the FCI destination if the DMA channel is writing data to a destination.

 The DMA channel can accept up to 32 credits.
-The slave can use this to pipeline credits to the DMA channel.
+The destination can use this to pipeline credits to the DMA channel.
 Because of the aligned address requirement, each credit is the transfer size of ARLEN x bus width (bytes).
-A slave uses this to keep track of the number of bytes transferred.
-This information is used by slave to issue credits.
+A destination uses this to keep track of the number of bytes transferred.
+This information is used by the destination to issue credits.